 Running through the bushes, they saw an enormous beast. ✔

 So, that’s it.
 All these issues are very basic but do still catch people out.
-Check out some of the other blogs for more advanced writing tips and information, and don’t forget to comment, question or share below.
+Check out some of the other blogs for more advanced writing tips and information.